 PROCESS CASH BY QUALITY OR COFFER

 Process Cash function allows users to manually change amounts from one denomination and quality to a different denomination and quality.
-Usually this is due to internal vault actions which would not be reflected in the Order record.
+Usually, this is due to internal vault actions which would not be reflected in the Order record.

-For example, if a container comes into the vault with mixed denominations or varying qualities, then later after that cash is sorted it can be entered here as the resulting amounts per quality and denomination.
+For example, if a container comes into the vault with mixed denominations or varying qualities, subsequently, once the cash has been sorted, it can be entered here as the resulting amounts per quality and denomination.
 Cash can be processed from denomination/coffer combinations to others.